-These potato waffles are salty and crispy on the outside, with soft and fluffy middle.
-Ready in minutes, they are a perfect appetizer or snack!
+These potato waffles are salty and crispy on the outside, with a soft and fluffy inside.
+Ready in minutes, they are a perfect savory appetizer or snack!

 If you regularly cook with potatoes or want a fun new way to enjoy them, then these potato waffles are your answer!

 - More ways to use potatoes

 - Frequently asked questions

 - Simple.
 This recipe uses simple ingredients and easy to follow steps and no eggs are needed!

 - Delicious.
 With a balance of flavors, these waffles are incredibly delicious.

 - Healthy.
 Compared to fried potatoes, these use a fraction of the oil!